-C:\PiCApplications\project1 to hold a project, keeping it separated from other projects create.

-C:\PiCApplications\project1\myUDFBs to hold any User Defined Function Blocks you may be using.

-C:\PiCApplications\project1\ASFBs to hold any Application Specific Function Blocks you may
+C:\PiCApplications\project1 to hold a project, keeping it separated from other projects C:\PiCApplications\project1\myUDFBs to hold any User Defined Function Blocks you may create.
+C:\PiCApplications\project1\ASFBs to hold any Application Specific Function Blocks you may be using.